-- 8. interrupt all procedures regarding residence permit applications for over 90 days filed at the diplomatic missions of the Czech Republic, except for procedures about applications submitted at the diplomatic missions of the Czech Republic in countries whose measures implemented in reaction to the COVID-19 pandemic allow the performance of steps within the procedure.
-The Ministry of Foreign Affairs will publish a list of these countries via means enabling remote access; - 9. not to mark the visa in the travel document for foreigners according to point I.7 I); - 10. all the persons specified in point I.2, including the persons under point I.2 (a) through (c), are obliged to wear protective respiratory equipment for the period specified in point II, or for a period of 14 days; this particularly concerns the persons under point I.2 (a), if the period under point II cannot be applied; - 11. the employers and end users of workers, who are citizens of countries which are not on the list with a low risk of COVID-19 infection or are citizens of the identified countries pursuant to point III.1 who spent more than 12 hours in the past 14 days in the territory of these countries, to restrict the access of these persons to all facilities and workplaces of the given employer, if these persons do not simultaneously submit to the employer or end user for which they perform work the negative result of a RT-PCR test for the presence of SARS-CoV-2 from the Czech Republic, not more than 4 days old;
+- 8. interrupt all procedures regarding residence permit applications for over 90 days filed at the diplomatic missions of the Czech Republic, except for procedures about applications submitted at the diplomatic missions of the Czech Republic in countries whose measures implemented in reaction to the COVID-19 pandemic allow the performance of steps within the procedure; the Ministry of Foreign Affairs will publish a list of these countries via means enabling remote access; - 9. not to mark the visa in the travel document for foreigners according to point I.7 I); - 10. all the persons specified in point I.2, including the persons under point I.2 (a) through (c), are obliged to wear protective respiratory equipment for the period specified in point II, or for a period of 14 days; this particularly concerns the persons under point I.2 (a), if the period under point II cannot be applied; - 11. the employers and end users of workers, who are citizens of countries which are not on the list with a low risk of COVID-19 incidence or are citizens of the identified countries pursuant to point III.1 who spent more than 12 hours in the past 14 days in the territory of these countries, to restrict the access of these persons to all facilities and workplaces of the given employer, if these persons do not simultaneously submit to the employer or end user for which they perform work the negative result of a RT-PCR test for the presence of SARS-CoV-2 from the Czech Republic; - 12. foreigners detained pursuant to Section 27 of Act No. 273/2008 Coll., on the Police of the Czech Republic, or pursuant to Act No. 326/1999 Coll., on the Residence of Foreign Nationals in the Territory of the Czech Republic and on the amendment of certain laws, as amended, to undergo the collection of a biological sample in order to detect the presence of COVID-19 disease and to provide the healthcare staff with the necessary cooperation when taking this sample at the testing center, place of providing healthcare services or foreigner detention facility;